Open Forest

 /ˈpraɪvət ˈkʌmpəni ˈlɪmɪtɪd baɪ ʃeəz/

-A Private Company Limited by Shares (LTD) is a business structure where owners have limited liability protection and ownership is divided into shares that cannot be sold to the public.
+Discover the benefits of a Private Company Limited by Shares (LTD), where owners enjoy limited liability and ownership is divided into shares for enhanced protection.

 How does a Private Company Limited by Shares work?